 The information in this article applies to:

 The Living Area should not be mistaken for the footprint of the house.
 Only true livable areas are included in the Living Area calculation.
-Exterior and hybrid room types such as Garage, Deck, and Porch are not included, neither are the rooms labeled as Open Below or Attic.

 You can choose to include or exclude a room from the Living Area calculation by utilizing the settings in the Room Specification dialog.